 - Localization which allows an application to respond to the user's location, language, and similar factors that affect how the application should respond - Ability to make the DE broadcast data directly to one or more recipients on network (thus bypassing SBC) - Data collection mode: advanced ionospheric sounding mode, details TBD; It is possible it will be based on some of the Ethan Miller's CODAR receiving work, or make use of existing ionosondes and SuperDARN radar transmissions.
-We need to have a discussion among project scientists in regards to what is most useful and feasible here. - Monitoring the carrier of distant FM stations to watch for pings that indicate atmospheric meteorite impacts (similar to existing effort by RMOB.org) - Monitoring lightning strikes to look for correlations of large electrical storms and effects on propagation and ionosphere
+We need to have a discussion among project scientists in regards to what is most useful and feasible here. - Monitoring the carrier of distant FM stations to watch for pings that indicate atmospheric meteorite impacts (similar to existing effort by RMOB.org) - Monitoring lightning strikes to look for correlations of large electrical storms and effects on propagation and ionosphere - Redundant back-end, including database replication/mirroring

-Comment from Ward Silver, NOAX:
+Comment from Ward Silver, N0AX: